 Disneyland in Anaheim is the number one theme park in Southern California, full of the traditional Disney charm, attention to detail and obsessively perfect "cast" to make sure your visit runs smoothly.
 Disneyland is more about family fun than big thrills, although you can find a few rides with motion sickness potential in Tomorrowland.
 3-day admission to Disneyland and Disney California Adventure is included in the Southern California CityPass, the only discount option for Disneyland tickets.

 Disney California Adventure

-Disney California Adventure shares a common plaza with Disneyland and offers a selection of rides originally themed to California landmarks, but more recently overtaken by movie-themed lands and rides like the totally immersive Cars Land.
+Disney California Adventure shares a common plaza with Disneyland and offers a selection of rides originally themed to California landmarks, but more recently overtaken by movie-themed lands like the totally immersive Cars Land.
 California Adventure also has plenty of shows, parades and interactive experiences for the whole family.
+California Adventure offers a few thrill rides like the California Screamin' coaster, a raft ride and the new Guardians of the Galaxy ride that make it popular with teens.
 3-day admission to Disneyland and California Adventure is also included in the Southern California CityPass.

 03 of 09

 Universal Studios Hollywood

 Universal Studios Hollywood is the original movie-themed amusement park located on the grounds of an active film and television studio.
 In addition to movie-related rides and attractions and the recent addition of the Wizarding World of Harry Potter, the Tram Tour takes you through the back lot and some sound stages of the Universal Studios production studios.
 The 3 to 7-day Go Los Angeles Card includes weekday admission to Universal Studios.